nebulab/playbook/source/how-we-work/where-when-and-how.html.md

 - Remote work is not simply a benefit, but a philosophy in itself and an alternative to co-located work.
 As such, it should be approached with the same focus and care we use when working from the office.
-- Remote work requires the collective effort of those who work remotely and those who work from the office.
+- Remote work requires the collective effort of those who work remotely and those who work from a physical office.
 If one of these two groups is not sufficiently involved, it will not work.
 - A well-implemented remote-first philosophy improves everyone's work quality, bringing calmness and transparency to communication, decisions and daily work.